Computing Lindahl Equilibrium for Public Goods with and without Funding Caps: Uncapped Public Goods

 \section{Uncapped Public Goods}

 We begin by analyzing the uncapped setting, and begin by characterizing the Lindahl equilibrium prices, which will be helpful for understanding the convex programs we discuss.
-Note that if $(x,p)$ is a Lindahl equilibrium, then each agent will only demand public goods that maximize the ``bang-per-buck'' ratio $v_{ij}/p_{ij}$.
-(When $v_{ij} = 0$ and $x_j > 0$, the agent also demands project $j$ but only if $p_{ij} = 0$.
-Thus, in the uncapped setting, every Lindahl equilibrium is zero-respecting.)
+Let $(x, p)$ be a Lindahl equilibrium.
+Then $\langle v_i, x\rangle > 0$ for each $i \in N$ by utility maximization (since there exists some affordable bundle that gives $i$ positive utility, as prices are finite).
+In the uncapped setting, one can show that every Lindahl equilibrium is zero-respecting: if $v_{ij} = 0$ and $x_j > 0$, the utility maximizing bundle for agent $i$ contains a positive amount on project $j$, which is only possible if $p_{ij} = 0$ (if the price was positive, the agent could increase utility by redirecting the spending to a good with positive valuation).
+Now, each agent will only demand public goods that maximize the ``bang-per-buck'' ratio $v_{ij}/p_{ij}$ among projects with positive valuation.
 Thus, the quantity $v_{ij}/p_{ij}$ must be equal for all projects $j$ with $x_j > 0$ and $v_{ij} > 0$.
-Therefore, $p_{ij} \propto v_{ij}$, say with factor of proportionality $\alpha$.
-Because each agent spends their entire budget (\Cref{prop:well-behaved implications} (i), which applies since in the uncapped setting Lindahl equilibrium is always zero-respecting), we have $B_i = \sum_{j \in M_i} p_{ij} x_j = \sum_{j \in M_i} \alpha v_{ij} x_j = \alpha \langle v_i, x\rangle$.
-Thus we deduce that in the uncapped setting,
+Therefore, $p_{ij} \propto v_{ij}$, say with factor of proportionality $\alpha_i$.
+Because each agent spends their entire budget (\Cref{prop:cap-sufficient implications} (i), which applies since in the uncapped setting Lindahl equilibrium is always zero-respecting), we have $B_i = \sum_{j \in M_i} p_{ij} x_j = \sum_{j \in M_i} \alpha_i v_{ij} x_j = \alpha_i \langle v_i, x\rangle$ and thus $\alpha_i = B_i/\langle v_i, x\rangle$.
+Hence, in the uncapped setting,

 (Note that when $v_{ij} = 0$ and $x_j > 0$, \eqref{eq:uncapped prices} just says $p_{ij} = 0$ which follows because $(x,p)$ is zero-respecting, so \eqref{eq:uncapped prices} also holds for $v_{ij} = 0$.)